 A winner of ITV's "May the Best House Win" .
 Beautifully renovated, tastefully furnished house in tranquil mountain hamlet for 7 persons or 2 or4 at lower rate.
 Garden, stunning views- paradise on earth.
-Superb for walking and outdoor activities.
-100th TOUR DE FRANCE within 20k.
+Superb for walking, ski-ing at Guzet within 25k, well-placed for Le Tour de France.

 “Le Pichet”- lovingly restored and tastefully furnished, largely in oak, this lovely stone house and its beautiful garden offer wonderful views west with fabulous sunsets over the mountains.
 Situated in a tranquil hamlet at 800m above sea level, it comfortably accommodates 7 people with a reduced price options for 4 and 2 - it is a superb setting for romantic breaks.
 We also offer painting/sculpture tuition and exclusive full board painting/sculpting and walking holidays.

 Leaving the Garbet (Valley of the Montreurs d'Ours) between Oust and Ercé, you follow a lane which twists and turns, always climbing, to its end – and there is Miramont, a little paradise on earth overlooking the Bassin d'Oust.
 Formerly devoted to agriculture, the hamlet consists today of eleven pretty, well-renovated barns and houses, where you will be sure of peace and quiet.
 As Miramont is situated at the end of the lane, there is no through traffic except for the occasional car going to a couple of houses further up the hamlet.
 Almost all of the houses are French-owned “maisons secondaires”; Miramont is an incredibly friendly community but this in no way impinges on the privacy of individual properties.

 |Will consider||House swap, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Toulouse Blagnac 100 km|